josecobi/URLSnap-Mongoose-Express-RESTful-API/README.md

           "apiKey": "example"
         }

         Click "Send" to create a new user.

-### Route: /api (Middleware to Check API Key)

-    Open Postman:

-        Create a new GET request.

-        Enter any URL, e.g., http://localhost:your_preferred_port/api/test.

-        Set the request type to GET.

-        In the Headers section, add a key-value pair:
-            Key: x-api-key
-            Value: example (or any valid API key).

-        Click "Send" to test the middleware.
-The middleware will check the API key, and if it's valid, you'll receive a response.
+Also, try using an username or email that already exists or leaving  any of the fields empty to test the validation.

 Ensure you replace placeholders like :id with actual IDs from your MongoDB database.

+Contact info jose.lopez.cobano@gmail.com (CobiDev)